aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 ### TargetServer

-Target server identifier of the server that is running the target as an IPC service in its process.
-The identifier must exist in the TargetServers section of the configuration.
+Specifies the identifier of a remote server running the target as an IPC service.
+When configured, the target operates as an external service rather than within the SFC core process, communicating via gRPC.
+The server must be defined in the [TargetServers](./sfc-configuration.md#targetservers) configuration section and implement the ProtocolAdapterService interface.
+This enables distributed deployment of targets across different processes or machines.

-If a server is used then no in-process instance of the target is created in the SFC core process and the target type does not have to be configured in the TargetTypes section.

-The IPC server must implement the (gRPC) ProtocolAdapterService.

 **Type**: String

-Set to a configured target server in the [TargetServers](./sfc-configuration.md#targetservers) section of the top level configuration to use IPC to send data to a target running as an external IPC service.

 ---
 ### TargetChannelSize

-Size of channel used by target to process and write items.
+Defines the capacity of the internal channel buffer used by the target for processing and writing data items.
+This setting affects how many items can be queued for processing before backpressure is applied.
+The default value is 1000 items.
+Adjusting this value can help optimize performance and memory usage based on your specific use case and system resources

 For more information see [SFC Tuning](../sfc-tuning.md).

 **Type**: Int

 Default is 1000,

 ---
 ### TargetChannelTimeout
-Timeout in milliseconds for writing to internal target channel if it has reached it capacity.
+Specifies the maximum time (in milliseconds) that the system will wait when attempting to write to the target's internal channel if it is at capacity.
+After this timeout period expires, the write operation will fail.
+The default timeout is 1000 milliseconds (1 second).
+This setting helps prevent indefinite blocking when the target channel becomes full.

  For more information see [SFC Tuning](../sfc-tuning.md)

 **Type**: Int